MilanDjordjevic22/cprg-218-lab-2/recipes.md

 3. Cream together butter, white sugar, and brown sugar until smooth.
 4. Beat in eggs one at a time, then stir in vanilla.
 5. Gradually blend in the dry ingredients.
-6. Stir in chocolate chips.
+6. Stir in chocolate chips and M&M's.
 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.